Constructions and deformations of Calabi--Yau 3-folds in codimension 4: Introduction

-The case of CY 3-fold hypersurface ($\II(X)=(f))$ in \(\w\bP^4\) was initially studied by Candelas et al in \cite{Candelas-wp4} and completely classified by Kruezer--Skarke in \cite{KS}, resulting in 7555 orbifolds \cite{GRDB}.
-In codimension 2, Gorenstein varieties are complete intersections, i.e. defined by two equations; and in codimension 3 they are described by the maximal Pfaffians of \((2n+1)\times (2n+1) \) skew-symmetric matrix by Buchsbaum--Eisenbud \cite{BE}.
+The case of CY 3-fold hypersurfaces ($\II(X)=(f))$ in \(\w\bP^4\) was initially studied by Candelas et al in \cite{Candelas-wp4} and completely classified by Kruezer--Skarke in \cite{KS}, resulting in 7555 orbifolds \cite{GRDB}.
+In codimension 2, Gorenstein varieties are complete intersections, i.e. defined by two equations; and in codimension 3 they are described by the maximal Pfaffians of a \((2n+1)\times (2n+1) \) skew-symmetric matrix by Buchsbaum--Eisenbud \cite{BE}.
 These algebraic structures have been utilized to construct many models of CY 3-folds $\w\PP^6$ in \cite{tonoli,kapustka,kapustka2,BKZ} and elsewhere.

 There is currently no ``user-friendly'' structure theorem in codimension greater than or equal to 4, though progress on the codimension 4 case has been made by Reid \cite{codim4}.
-Therefore a variety of ideas have been employed to construct and classify smooth codimension 4 Gorenstein CY 3-folds in \(\PP^7\) by Bertin \cite{Bertin}, Caughlan--Golebiowski--Kapustka--Kapustka \cite{CGKK}, and Schenck--Stillman--Yuan \cite{SSY}.
+Therefore a variety of ideas have been employed to construct and classify smooth codimension 4 Gorenstein CY 3-folds in \(\PP^7\) by Bertin \cite{Bertin}, Caughlan--Golebiowski--Kapustka--Kapustka \cite{CGKK} and Schenck--Stillman--Yuan \cite{SSY}; followed by subsequent codimension 4 Gorenstein constructions in \cite{kapustka2021quaternary, ablett2021halfcanonical, ablett2024deformations}.
 In the weighted $\w\PP^7$ case, some lists of Gorenstein polarized CY 3-folds in codimension greater than or equal to 4 have been constructed by using techniques of Gorenstein formats \cite{QS,QS-AHEP,QS2,BKZ} and parallel type-I unprojection \cite{BG}.

 We focus on the construction of deformation families of Gorenstein canonical CY 3-folds in codimension 4 such that one of the deformation families \(X\) is described by using equations of the Segre embedding of \(\pxp\), i.e. as \(2\times 2\) minors of the size 3 generic square matrix.
 Equivalently, we can consider \(X\) as a (weighted) complete intersection of some projective cone(s) over a weighted \(\pxp\) variety.
 We say that \(X\) is a \(\pxp\) Calabi--Yau 3-fold or \(X\) lives in \(\pxp\) Gorenstein format~\cite{BKQ}.